 The bare minimum requirement is to keep your LiPo batteries inside a LiPo-safe bag while they are stored, charging, or being transported.
 LiPo-safe bags are typically made with fiberglass treated with some fire-retardant material.
 Some are also lined with an aluminum coating outside to avoid any heat buildup because of external sources.
 LiPo-safe bags are invaluable and there are probably hundreds of testimonies online on how LiPo bags probably saved their houses from burning down.

-While LiPo-safe bags don’t provide much mechanical protection either, they can at least contain a fire and avoid collateral damage.
+While LiPo-safe bags don’t provide much mechanical protection either, they can at least help to somewhat contain a fire and avoid collateral damage.
 If you’re traveling with a LiPo battery by air, then a LiPo-safe bag may be required under your airline’s carry-on policy.
 You can get LiPo bags designed for storing individual batteries, but you can also get larger bags that can fit up to 20 batteries.
 The latter is safe enough for storage, but we suggest separating multiple batteries into individual bags during charging.

 Despite the deficiencies of LiPo batteries, there’s no doubt that it has characteristics that make it useful not just to RC cars and drones, but to other forms of technology moving forward.
 The fields of electric cars and renewable energy, in particular, have been at the forefront of research on battery technology.
 As you would expect, lithium batteries remain the most significant development in this field, although not in the same form as LiPo batteries.